How are kids performing so far this fall?

 Finally, we would note that as important as it is to document how students are starting the school year, it will also be critical to document their growth during the year.
 Decreases that are marginal-to-moderate as the year begins are one thing, but if marginal-to-moderate declines are followed by below typical progress, then the situation becomes more serious.
 For this reason, we’ll release follow-up reports after the typical winter and spring screening periods to show how students are performing over the course of the year.

 Renaissance will continue to collect and analyze fall screening data over the coming weeks, as long as a substantial number of Star tests are administered.
 We anticipate the release of the initial report in November, designed to answer educators’ most pressing questions about how students are performing this fall—and which students have been impacted the most by the COVID-related disruptions.

 Ready for more insights on students’ performance this fall?
-Pre-order your free copy of the upcoming How Kids Are Performing report today.
+Download your free copy of the new How Kids Are Performing report today.